SuperOfficeDocs/superoffice-docs/docs/ui/screen-events.md

 ### When to use a hook script

-Hook scripts are useful when you want to tweak a standard SuperOffice Service screen, but [building a custom screen](./custom-screens/custom-screen.md) is overkill for your minor modifications.
+Hook scripts are useful when you want to tweak a standard SuperOffice Service screen, but [building a custom screen][1] is overkill for your minor modifications.

 > [!NOTE]
 > Hook scripts are run **every single time a particular screen loads!** Carefully consider the overhead you are introducing.

 ### When NOT to use a hook script

-* You need to [add or remove elements](./custom-screens/add-screen-element.md) (controls) on the screen
+* You need to [add or remove elements][2] (controls) on the screen
-* You need to [change the layout](./custom-screens/layout-elements.md) of elements
+* You need to [change the layout][3] of elements
 * You're tailoring SuperOffice CRM

 ## Screen names and HTML elements

-All screens in the system have a **unique name (ID)**, for example, *lang_ticket_editCompany*.
+All screens in the system have a **unique name (ID)**, for example, `lang_ticket_editCompany`.
 It can easily be identified by looking at the source of the page.

-You can interact with standard SuperOffice Service screens using [HtmlElement](./htmlelement.md) methods.
+You can interact with standard SuperOffice Service screens using [HtmlElement][4] methods.
 To access an element, call `getHtmlElement()`.

 > [!CAUTION]
 > The names of screens as well as HTML elements **might change over time**.
 Stay up to date with UI changes to prevent your scripts from breaking.
 If you call `getHtmlElement()` with an unknown name, it returns a dummy element not used on that screen.